The Florida Travel Guide

 Number 10 – Naples/ Marco Island Area – These are gateways into the Everglades and know for their upscale shopping and accommodations.
 You may need to keep one hand on your wallet, but the area is magnificent.

 Notes About Our Top Ten Most Visited in Florida – Most people visit more than one attraction or destination.
 We consider the areas as one for Florida visitors.
 Here are some others that have made the list previously –

 Sanibel/Captiva/Ft.
 Myers Area – Last fall Hurricane Ian devastated much of this area.
 Rebuilding will bring them back to our top ten in the future.

 Destin to Panama City Beach – This stretch of the panhandle of Florida is very popular with Florida residents and tourists alike.
 Beautiful Gulf coastal communities like Apalachicola, Pensacola, Mexico Beach and many more dot Rt.
 98 hugging the coastline.

-Keep this travel guide with you on your phone or print it out for your glove box.
+Keep this travel guide for Florida with you on your phone or print it out for your glove box.
 We encourage comments, suggestions and additions to our Florida Travel Guide.
 Give us a shout!